Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 4 part 2.md

 The function looks for the element that has an `id` of `toggle`, and then unchecks the input checkbox and thus - hides away the menu.

+> [!note]
->Note: To make this work on a live page we need to add the javascript function into the existing `head` tag of the HTML like this:
+> To make this work on a live page we need to add the javascript function into the existing `head` tag of the HTML like this:

 ```html
 <head>